griffinbank/rules_clojure/design.md

 Classloaders form a hierarchy.
 A classloader first asks its parent to load a class, and if the parent can't, the current CL attempts to load.
-In normal clojure operation, `java -cp` creates a URLClassloader containing URLs pointing at jars and source dirs. `clojure.main` then creates a clojure.lang.DynamicClassLoader as a child of the URL classloader.
+In normal clojure operation, `java -cp` creates a Classloader containing URLs pointing at jars and source dirs. `clojure.main` then creates a clojure.lang.DynamicClassLoader as a child of the app classloader.
 Finally, clojure.lang.Compiler creates its own private c.l.DCL.

 Classloaders are also responsible for loading resources, using the same hierarchy.

+Delegation principle: child classloaders should ask their parent to load a class first

 Visibility principle: Child classloaders can look up the classloader hierarchy to find classes, parent classesloaders can't look down the